drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Many devops teams function as operation teams for platforms, such as Jenkins or K8s.
 There may use of tool like Infrastructure-as-Code, i.e. updating YAML files.
 But this is not coding, and there is ample opportunity to do more.
 Because of this gap, there continues to be playbooks and manual intervention.

-We will go over how Jupyter Notebooks can help transition sysadmins, and gain incremental coding opertunities.
+We will go over how Jupyter Notebooks can help transition sysadmins, and gain incremental coding opportunities.
-Notebooks provide an opertunity to write small bits of code, lowering any intimidation to coding.
+Notebooks provide an opportunity to write small bits of code, lowering any intimidation to coding.

 Rather than trying to script something in all BASH or Python, it can be mixed.